Spray Ivy and the Weedkiller Runs Straight Off

 When is the best time to spray ivy?

-Late spring – May onwards – when the new growth is still soft and the waxy coating hasn’t fully hardened.
+Late spring, from May onwards, when the new growth is still soft and the waxy coating hasn’t fully hardened.
 Overwintered leaves have a thicker, tougher wax layer that’s much harder for herbicides to penetrate.
 Fresh spring growth absorbs weedkiller far more effectively.

 Should I remove ivy for wildlife reasons?